senecajs/seneca-postgres-store/README.md

 ### Query Support

 The standard Seneca query format is supported.
-See the [seneca-standard-store][standard-store] plugin for more details.
+See the [seneca-standard-query][standard-query] plugin for more details.

-## Extend Query Support
+## Extended Query Support

 By using the [seneca-store-query][store-query] plugin its query capabilities can be extended.
 See the plugin page for more details.

+### Backward compatibility

+Internal CamelCase to snake_case column names conversion was removed.

+To update from seneca-postgres-store 1.x to 2.x on systems built with seneca-postgres-store 1.x you must provide to the plugin through its options the functions that do the CamelCase to snake_case conversion and back.

+See the [seneca-standard-query][standard-query] plugin for more details.

 ## Limits